 Why Bacteriostatic Water is an Optimal Sterile Diluent for Reconstitution

 Bacteriostatic water is unique among research diluents.
-It contains 0.9% benzyl alcohol as a preservative, which prevents the growth of bacteria for up to 28 days after initial use.
+It contains 0.9% benzyl alcohol as a preservative, which investigated for potential effects on the growth of bacteria for up to 28 days after initial use.
 This feature distinguishes it from plain sterile water, which does not contain any preservative and is recommended for single-use applications.

 The reconstitution of peptides and proteins relies on using a sterile and effective diluent that won’t compromise sample stability.
 Bacteriostatic water fits the bill perfectly: